Spire-Recovery-Solutions/SolutionsByText.NET/README.md

 # SolutionsByText.NET
-A .NET 8 wrapper using RestSharp for the Solutions By Text API
+A .NET 8 wrapper for the Solutions By Text API